-WS prefix courses requiring a special approval are called "cross-listed" courses.
+During registration, some WGS prefix courses have a "special approval" attached to the course requiring the student to contact the WGS office to be advised.WGS prefix courses requiring a special approval are called "cross-listed" courses.
 This means that other departments already offer the same course, with the same instructor, on the same day and time with a different Course Number (CRN).

-Students wishing to be granted an override in an online course will need to monitor Raiderlink to see if a seat becomes available.
+- Students wishing to be granted an override in an online course will need to monitor Raiderlink to see if a seat becomes available.

-If you are currently a Minor in Women's Studies and you wish to register for a course with the special approval, you should contact the undergraduate advisor with the course information and your R # so that you can be approved to register for the course(s).
+If you are currently a Minor in Women's and Gender Studies and you wish to register for a course with the special approval, you should contact the undergraduate advisor with the course information and your R # so that you can be approved to register for the course(s).

-Click here to view our list of cross-listed courses
+- Click here to view our list of cross-listed courses

 See TTU Catalog for detail descriptions